valentinavallalta/cs124-lab2/design/design.md

 drawings on paper and finally into the computer.
 We were able to go through this process from start to finish, and we are proud of that.
 We are also proud that we were able to add all the functionality that we needed without needing to compromise on our design ideas.
 Overall, we are proud that we were able to make something that we think looks very pretty and aesthetically pleasing and that we would want to use ourselves.
+As we got into lab 3, we are really proud that we were still able to keep the minimalist style even with the addition of new features.
+This is something we have valued in our design from the start so we are happy that we were able to stick with it and still create a functioning design.
+We are also proud that we were able to implement many suggestions that we received in the last round of user testing, like adding a pencil by the To Do List name to make the editable feature more discoverable.